Back to Blog

 • You're copying and pasting between spreadsheet and email.
 If you're spending more time on admin than talking to candidates, the spreadsheet has become the bottleneck.

 But don't jump to an ATS because someone told you to.
 Jump when the spreadsheet starts costing you more time than it saves.
 For many small agencies, that tipping point comes around month 6 of growth.
+When you do start evaluating, the best recruitment software for agencies comparison breaks down 12 platforms by price, AI capability, and GDPR readiness.

-If your growth is being driven by AI-augmented sourcing, the spreadsheet ceiling hits sooner.
+If your growth is being driven by AI-augmented talent sourcing, the spreadsheet ceiling hits sooner.
 We've published a separate buyer guide for AI agents in recruiting covering what these systems actually deliver, what to demand from vendors, and how to test one in 14 days against your real desk.

 Frequently Asked Questions